tarotez/sortpipe/README.md

 3. Click kilo2plexon.bat to write out toPlexonOfflineSorter_MNAME/sessionXX/subsessionZ/sessionXX.mat.
 It contains waveforms and spike times converted from files in kiloSorted in the Phy format.

 4. Start Plexon Offline Sorter.
-Go to File -> Import -> Spike Data from MATLAB and open toPlexonOfflineSorter_MNAME/sessionXX/subsessionZ/sessionXX.mat files, and do manual sorting.
+Go to File -> Import -> Spike Data from MATLAB and open toPlexonOfflineSorter_MNAME/sessionXX/subsessionZ/sessionXX.mat files, and do manual sorting if necessary.

 5. Go to File -> Export Per-waveform Data.
 Select "Matlab file" as Format.